Compliances Based on Threshold Limits under the Companies Act and SEBI Laws

 IFSC Public Companies

-(a) having net worth of Rs.
-500 Crores or more during the immediately preceding Financial Year
+(a) having a net worth of Rs.
+500 Crores or more during the immediately preceding Financial Year; or

 (b) turnover of Rs.
-1000 crores or more during the immediately preceding Financial Year
+1000 Crores or more during the immediately preceding Financial Year; or

-(c) net profit of Rs.
-5 crore or more during the immediately preceding Financial Year
+(c) a net profit of Rs.
+5 Crores or more during the immediately preceding Financial Year

 Taxmann's SEBI Manual